transmitly/transmitly/README.md

 That's right, we added a new channel provider package.
 Removed our SMTP/MailKit configuration and added and configured our Send Grid support.
 Notice that no other code needs to change.
 Our piplines, channel and more importantly our domain/business logic stays the same. :open_mouth:

 ### Next Steps
 We've only scratched the surface.
 Transmitly can do a **LOT** more to _deliver_ more value for your entire team.
-[Check out the Kitchen Sink](/samples/Transmitly.KitchenSink.AspNetCoreWebApi) sample to learn more about Transmitly's concepts while we work on improving our documentation.
+[Check out the Kitchen Sink](/samples/Transmitly.KitchenSink.AspNetCoreWebApi) sample to learn more about Transmitly's concepts while we work on improving our [wiki](https://github.com/transmitly/transmitly/wiki).

 ## Supported Channel Providers